 ‘CE’ Marking is a requirement that is applicable to virtually all products which are designed and intended for use on the Ground.
 This includes all Ground products and Ground Support Equipment (GSE) and in particular all EGSE and most MGSE.

-It should be noted that the ‘CE’ standards in themselves do not ensure that a system is entirely safe and should be used in the context of ‘additional safety analysis’ as well as showing compliance to the minimum legal requirements.
+The ‘CE’ marking in itself does not ensure that a system is entirely safe and should be used in the context of ‘additional safety analysis’ as well as showing compliance to the minimum legal requirements.

 CE mark